Russian parliament approves Internet privacy bill

 TASS reported that search engines would also not be required to remove information about an applicant's criminal record.

-"Yandex and other Internet companies have criticised this legislation from the moment we heard about," Yandex said in a statement.
+"Yandex and other Internet companies have criticized this legislation from the moment we heard about," Yandex said in a statement.
 "Unfortunately, many important changes, from our point of view, have not been implemented."